Healthy Oatmeal Chocolate Chip Cookies

 - 1 large egg, lightly beaten

-- 1/2 cup semisweet chocolate chips
+- ½ cup (85 g) semisweet chocolate chips

 - Preheat the oven to 350 degrees F.

 - Melt the butter in the microwave or in a small saucepan on the stove.
 Remove from the heat and stir in the brown sugar.
 Add the butter/sugar mixture to the flour mixture, beating with a mixer at medium speed until well blended.

 - Spoon rounded tablespoonfuls of dough onto baking sheets lined with parchment, silpat liners or coated with cooking spray.
 Bake for 10-12 minutes, until lightly browned on the edges.
 Remove the cookies to a wire rack to cool completely.

 Recipe Source: adapted slightly from Cooking Light Jan/Feb 2010

 42 Comments on “Healthy Oatmeal Chocolate Chip Cookies”